Making a Will

 Martin has a wealth of experience in creating Wills and makes the process fast, straightforward and hassle-free.
 And once in place, you’ll be able to relax knowing that you’ve planned for whatever the future may bring.

 Martin takes the stress out of making a Will.
 He knows the questions to ask and will guide you gently through the process.
 Whether your affairs are straightforward or more complex, our Create a Will preparation service ensures that your Will is valid and right for you.

 Martin will create a Will that’s right for you and your family.
 He will put you at ease and explain everything clearly using plain English.
 He makes creating a Will straightforward.

 How easy is the process?
 You come in for your first meeting to give us instructions and we will then make a second appointment for you to come back to our office to sign your Will.
 Before you come in for your second appointment, we will send the document to you for online review.

 Want to get started?
-Click here to print our easy to complete, fill in the blanks, “Create a Will Preparation Form”.
+To print or download our easy to complete, fill in the blanks, “Create a Will Preparation Form”, click here.
 Once completed, contact us for an appointment (call 604-526-7884 or send us an email) and bring the Form with you or save it to your computer and send it to us securely using our portal New West Notary – Secure File Upload.
 We can also help you complete the Form when you come in.
 Downloading this form may require you to install Adobe Reader (free) .
 Click here for free download.